-A Q&A guide to data protection in Sweden.
+A Q&A guide to data protection in Sweden

 This Q&A guide gives a high-level overview of data protection rules and principles, including obligations on the data controller and the consent of data subjects; rights to access personal data or object to its collection; and security requirements.
 It also covers cookies and spam; data processing by third parties; and the international transfer of data.
 This article also details the national regulator; its enforcement powers; and sanctions and remedies.

-To compare answers across multiple jurisdictions, visit the Data protection Country Q&A tool.
+To compare answers across multiple jurisdictions, visit the Data Protection Country Q&A tool.

-This article is part of the PLC multi-jurisdictional guide to data protection.
-For a full list of contents, please visit www.practicallaw.com/dataprotection-mjg.
+This article is part of the global guide to data protection.
+For a full list of contents, please visit www.practicallaw.com/dataprotection-guide.

 Scope of legislation

 The Personal Data Act (PDA) applies to data controllers established in Sweden.
 A data controller is defined as the person or legal entity who alone or together with others decide the purpose and means of the processing of personal data.
 The PDA also applies to data controllers established in third countries (non EU/EEA countries) if the equipment used for processing personal data is placed in Sweden, unless the equipment is solely used to transfer data from one third country to another third country.
 The Data Protection Authority considers a cookie placed on a computer in Sweden equipment used for processing and consequently the PDA can apply to a data controller established in a third country with no other connection to Sweden.

 The Personal Data Act (PDA) applies to personal data, which is defined as "any kind of information that directly or indirectly can be linked to a physical living person".
 This means that any information that alone or together with other data can be used to identify a person falls under the definition.
 An IP-address is an example of data that can indirectly identify a person and is therefore considered to be personal data.